VirgilSecurity/virgil-sdk-javascript/README.md

 Or [download the source code](https://github.com/VirgilSecurity/virgil-sdk-javascript/releases)

+> IMPORTANT!
+> Please note that in browser environment we're using Web Workers internally to invoke some heavy cryptographic
+> operations which means that Chrome and Opera will give an error
+> `"Uncaught SecurityError: Script at '[blob url here]' cannot be accessed from origin 'null'."` when you try to use Virgil SDK locally.
+> It needs to be on a proper domain.

 ## User and App Credentials

 When you register an application on the Virgil developer's [dashboard](https://developer.virgilsecurity.com/dashboard), you are provided you with an *appID*, *appKey* and *accessToken*.